Chronic Fatigue Syndrome

 This can be called aphasia (more severe) or dysphasia.

-advice for aphasia was the closest match for me with the communication
+advice for aphasia is the closest match for me with the communication

-difficulties I experienced with severe Chronic Fatigue Syndrome.
+difficulties I experience with severe Chronic Fatigue Syndrome.
 I remember the

-relief when I read an article in which someone else describe the help I needed.
+relief when I read an article in which someone else described the help I needed.

 When I told my Doctor that I sometimes lose my voice when speaking on electrical devices, he wrote down that I had dysphonia.